-1. Students and parents walking home on Sand Road in the road because there are no sidewalks on either side of the street
+1. Students and parents walking home on Sand Road in the road because there is no sidewalk

-1. Parent and children are going down a path created by continued pedestrian usage into the park to walk home
+1. Parent and children are going down path into the park to walk home

 1. Recommend installation of paved and lighted path with room for bikes and stairs for pedestrians to enter park